Emad006/LightFly/README.md

 Also, upon joining, the player's flight is set to off.
 The player have to manually re-enable their flight if they had it turned on when they left the server.

-Also, this repository's code is compatible for Minecraft 1.17.
-Other versions may be compatible too, but I am not sure.
+Also, this repository's code is made for the Spigot API Minecraft 1.17.
+Other versions may be compatible too, but not all.
+I will soon test out the `1.17 jar` with other versions of Minecraft and update here what versions the `1.17 jar` is compatible with!

+If you liked my plugin, please make sure to star my repository, as it will help other people discover my plugin, and I'd really appreciate it!